PoliteStorm/WaveAnalysis/docs/paper/paper.md

 - Fromm, J., Lautner, S. (2007).
 Electrical signals and their physiological significance in plants. https://doi.org/10.1104/pp.106.084077

 # Data Availability and Attribution
 We reanalyzed publicly available datasets curated by Adamatzky and collaborators.
 Please cite the original dataset publications when using or comparing our results.
 Processed outputs and analysis scripts are included in this repository with timestamps and audit trails; original raw datasets and metadata are available via the cited sources (e.g., Adamatzky 2022 and related repositories).
+For reproducibility, the local copy used here resides under `data/zenodo_5790768/`.

 # Acronyms and notation
 - STFT: Short-Time Fourier Transform